 Abundant in a variety of fruits and veggies, plus found in skin care serums and anti-aging products alike, vitamin C is a powerful micronutrient and crucial part of the diet.
-From reversing skin aging to reducing cholesterol levels, studies have found that vitamin C benefits many aspects of health, from the inside out.
+From slowing down skin aging to reducing cholesterol levels, studies have found that vitamin C benefits many aspects of health, from the inside out.

 A deficiency in this important vitamin can take a serious toll on your body, causing symptoms like impaired immunity, gingivitis and easy bruising.
 Conversely, getting enough may help ward off illness and infection, enhance iron absorption, and even reduce the risk of painful conditions like gout.